 MIDLAND CENTER FOR THE ARTS Public Health Statement

-We look forward to welcoming you back to entertaining and thought-provoking live performances at Midland Center for the Arts!
-As we return to indoor programming, our top priority is to ensure that you — our patrons, artists, staff, teachers, students and volunteers — can enjoy memorable experiences in art, science and history with complete confidence in your health and safety.
+We look forward to welcoming you for entertaining and thought-provoking exhibits and live performances at Midland Center for the Arts!
+Our top priority remains to ensure that you — our patrons, artists, staff, teachers, students and volunteers — can enjoy memorable experiences in art, science and history with complete confidence in your health and safety.

 As of April 26, 2022, masks are no longer required for patrons at Midland Center for the Arts unless specifically requested by the artists we present on our stages.
 In the interest of caution and caring for one another, the Center continues to strongly encourage patrons to wear masks while visiting and attending events at the Center.
 Midland Center staff, educators and volunteers will continue to wear masks when interacting with all of our guests.